LailaAls/-CSN190-Cybersecurity-Research-Project/README.md

 ---

 ## Project Overview
-This project explores how open-source cybersecurity tools can be used to assess the security of home and small business networks.
-Using Nmap, I performed host discovery, service enumeration, and vulnerability scanning to understand how attackers and defenders view network exposure.
-The project emphasizes hands-on learning, documentation, and ethical security testing.
+This project demonstrates how open-source cybersecurity tools can be used to analyze the security of home and small business networks.
+Using Nmap, I performed host discovery, service enumeration, and vulnerability detection to understand how exposed a typical network can be.
+The focus of the project is ethical network scanning, documentation, and learning how attackers and defenders analyze networks.

 ---

 ## Software / Tools Used
 - **Nmap** (v7.98)
+- **Nmap NSE (Nmap Scripting Engine)**
 - macOS Terminal
 - Bash shell
 - GitHub (documentation & version control)
-- OWASP & NIST security resources

 ---

 ## Key Deliverables
 -  Medium Article Draft: `final-paper/MEDIUM-ARTICLE-DRAFT-V1.md`
 -  Nmap Tutorial: `research-notes/6.3-TUTORIAL.md`
--  GitHub Research Documentation
+-  Network Scan Results & Analysis

 ---